A Question about my “insular” religion from a blog reader

 But I digress.
 What I’m trying to say is that what Renee said in her letter really hits true to home: we need to change some things.
 We need to reach out more.
 And we need to teach our children to do the same.

-I think there are so many different misconceptions about the Mormon faith.
+I think there are so many different misconceptions about the Church of Jesus Christ of Latter-Day Saints.
 I have a friend who was baptized recently who told me how funny it is what some of her family, friends and neighbors have said to her.
-She’s heard many not-so-nice things about the Mormon church over the years that she’s found were totally wrong, both before and after she was baptized.
+She’s heard many not-so-nice things about the LDS church over the years that she’s found were totally wrong, both before and after she was baptized.
 She’s had conversations with others basically asking her “why in the world she made such a crazy decision??” when she feels it is the best decision she and her family have made.
 I think so many people are just misinformed.

 Bottom line is that Mormons in general want to be inclusive.
 That is what we are taught every week in church.
 Love your neighbor as yourself.
 Give others unconditional love.
 Give people the benefit of the doubt.
 Follow Christ’s example in all that you do.

 But sometimes we just don’t know the right way to branch out.
 And sometimes, because we have such humongous families and we focus on parenting and family life so much, we may just simply be forgetting that there’s another world out there.
 All kinds of goodness to add to how we live our lives.

 Thank you, Renee, for your beautiful words that have really made me think.
 And branch out.
 And love in so many more deliberate ways.

 I hope we can all share the goodness we find in life.
 I hope we without ruffling feathers and with all the unconditional love we can gather.